 42. View military history in a more personal light at the Kentucky Vietnam Veterans Memorial, a sundial memorial to Kentuckians killed in Vietnam.
-The point of the gnomen's shadow touches each veteran's name on the anniversary of his death.
-Coffee Tree Lane, Frankfort.
+The point of the gnomon's shadow touches each veteran's name on the anniversary of his death.
+Vernon Cooper Drive, Frankfort.

 44. Thrill to Berry Hill Mansion, with its elaborate music room featuring a massive cathedral organ and intricately carved wood ornamentation.
 700 Louisville Road, Frankfort.
 (502-564-3000)